katiebooth/Cake_Recipe_App_React_API/README.md

 # Cake Recipe App Using React and API

 ## Project Brief
 I created this app as one of my weekend assignments while studying at CodeClan after a couple of weeks of learning Javascript.
 The project brief was to use an external API to display some information for the user to interact with.
-I used a recipe API and focussed on cake recipes, so as only to call the API once.
+I used a recipe API and focussed on cake recipes.

 ## Technologies Used
 This app is written in Javascript and uses the React framework.